Terraform πŸ’»

 Variables

-• Do not reinvent the wheel in resource modules - use the same variable names, description, and default as defined in the β€œArgument Reference” section for the resource you are working on.
+• Do not reinvent the wheel in resource modules - use the same variable names, description, and default as defined in the β€œArgument Reference” section (example) for the resource in use.

 • Omit type = "string" declaration if there is default = "" also